phani-sudo/build-guide-1/topic/k2c-qli-build-ga/download_software_launcher.rst

    .. image:: ../../media/k2c-qli-build-ga/software_download_complete.png

-   .. note:: You can also track the download progress through the :guilabel:`Downloads` option in the top menu bar.
+#.
 You don't have to compile flashable binaries.
 If you have selected a flashable binary, follow the on-screen instructions to flash to a connected device.

    .. image:: ../../media/k2c-qli-build-ga/prebuilt_compile.png